 However, if you are not financially prepared for the next 20 years, you should not stop your income completely.
-You may be quitting your nine-to-five job, but that doesn’t mean you should not pick up a hobby, or pursue your passion especially when it can bring in the cash for you.
+You may be quitting your nine-to-five job, but that doesn’t mean you should not pick up a hobby, or pursue another career you have always wanted to explore especially when it can bring in the cash for you.

 3. Don’t worry, you have EPF

 EPF statistics show that two out of three EPF members aged 54 have retirement savings of less than RM50,000, while more than half of EPF members above the age of 55 exhaust their savings in five years.